 - 6.1 Complaints will be accepted unless there is a valid reason not to do so.
 Each complaint must be considered on its own merits and if not accepted the reasons for not doing so will be explained to the customer and be evidence based. - 6.2 Complaints should be made as soon as possible and no more than 12 months after the event to enable a robust and thorough investigation to take place.
-Complaints made after 12 months may be considered on a case-by-case basis, where there is good reason to do so. - 6.3 Some complaints may be received which fall beyond the scope of our responsibilities and abilities, i.e.; a request for a service which the Group does not perform.
-In these circumstances we will aim to provide customers with the relevant information or signpost to other agencies who may be able to assist, such as Cornwall Council. - 6.4 Complaints regarding Anti-Social Behaviour (ASB) are subject to a separate Policy and will be dealt with by the Tenancy Management Team, although complaints regarding our handling of ASB will be investigated via this Policy. - 6.5 Complaints made regarding ASB Handling will review whether action taken is in line with our ASB policy, rather than investigation of the ASB issues themselves. - 6.6 The following types of complaint are also excluded from this Policy, those relating to: - 1.
-Individual colleagues which arise directly from a customer's dissatisfaction with a decision made in line with our policies or information provided, and where no other basis for the complaint exists; - 2.
-A matter where legal or tribunal proceedings have started (details of a claim have been filled at court or with a tribunal), or which is in the hands of our insurers (i.e. personal injury or damage claims); - 3.
+Complaints made after 12 months may be considered on a case-by-case basis, where there is good reason to do so. - 6.3 Some complaints may be received which fall beyond the scope of our responsibilities and abilities, i.e.; a request for a service which the Group does not provide.
+In these circumstances we will aim to provide customers with the relevant information or signpost to other agencies who may be able to provide assistance, such as Cornwall Council. - 6.4 Complaints regarding Anti-Social Behaviour (ASB) are subject to a separate Policy and will be dealt with by the Tenancy Management Team, although complaints regarding our handling of ASB will be investigated via this Policy.
+Customers should allow the Tenancy Management Team a reasonable period of time to respond to their initial ASB complaint before raising a separate complaint under this policy regarding our handling of ASB.
+A reasonable period to respond is considered to be 30 calendar days, unless the ASB reported is of a serious or significant nature.

+- 6.5 Complaints made regarding ASB handling will review whether action taken is in line with our ASB policy, rather than investigation of the ASB issues themselves. - 6.6 The following types of complaint are also excluded from this Policy, those relating to; - Individual colleagues which arise directly from a customer's dissatisfaction with a decision made in line with our policies or information provided, and where no other basis for the complaint exists.
+This includes any allocations decisions; - 2.
+A matter which has been the subject of legal or tribunal proceedings or such proceedings have started (details of a claim have been filled at court or with a tribunal), or which is in the hands of our insurers (i.e. personal injury or damage claims); - 3.
 A disagreement with or refusal to accept a rule of law which we are applying unless the complaint relates specifically to the way the matter has been administered. - 4.
 Concerns regarding the level of rent or rent increase (depending on whether a rent/tenancy is secure/affordable/social, customers can appeal to the Government about their level of rent.
-Customers are encouraged to contact their housing officer in the first instance for information); and - 5.
+Customers are encouraged to contact their housing officer in the first instance for information); - 5.
 Concerns regarding the level of service charge or service charge increase.
 (Any customers complaining about the process by which service charges have been determined will be dealt with as a service failure initially and progressed to Stage 1, if necessary.
 Should the customer not be satisfied with the outcome of any Stage 1 investigation, rather than progress to Stage 2, the customer would be advised to appeal to the First-Tier Leasehold Valuation Tribunal if it was felt that the Stage 2 process was unlikely to resolve the issue.)